Dr. Mary Beth Armstrong

 Students who have previously completed a bachelor’s degree from the University of Montevallo or another regionally accredited institution may pursue a second bachelor’s degree at the University of Montevallo.
-Students who have completed a bachelor’s degree and are pursuing a second bachelor’s degree of the same type (B.A., B.S., etc.) will be considered as having completed the General Education requirements.
+Students who have completed a bachelor’s degree and are pursuing a second bachelor’s degree of the same type (B.A., B.S., etc.) will be considered as having completed the General Education requirements, unless additional coursework is required*.
 Students who are pursuing a second bachelor’s degree of a different type may be required by the department offering the degree to complete additional General Education courses.

 - completion of at least 50 percent of the courses required for the major at UM

 - completion of at least 25 percent of the credit hours required for a bachelor’s degree at UM

 - completion of at least 30 semester hours at the 300/400 level at UM